List of EastEnders characters introduced in 2014: Pam Coker

 Pam makes her first appearance on 14 April 2014.
 She is delighted that her husband Les has bought 53 Turpin Road for their funeral parlour.
 The following week, the couple move into the upstairs flat, and Pam opens up her flower stall as the Spring Lane street market has been merged with the Bridge Street market.
 Pam is not in competition with anyone.
 She enjoys listening to the arguments and gossip between other rival stall holders.
-While Pam babysits for Billy Mitchell (Perry Fenwick) and Lola Pearce (Danielle Harold), she discovers photographs of the recently murdered Lucy Beale (Hetti Bywater) behind Billy's fridge.
+While Pam babysits for Billy Mitchell (Perry Fenwick) and Lola Pearce (Danielle Harold), she discovers photographs of the recently murdered Lucy Beale (Hetti Bywater) behind Billy's fridge (see "Who Killed Lucy Beale?").
 Pam confronts Billy who explains that the photographs of Lucy are not his but are her twin brother Peter's (Ben Hardy).
 Pam befriends Sonia Fowler (Natalie Cassidy) and helps her organise a naked charity calendar, posing nude herself with Mo Harris (Laila Morse) for the month of April.
 She becomes upset when DC Emma Summerhayes (Anna Acton) tells her that secrets always have a habit of revealing themselves.
 On the anniversary of her son, Lawrie's, death, she goes missing with Janet.
 When she returns with Janet, Billy is upset with her.
 Pam discloses to Emma that she used to be a social worker until accusations were made that she brought about the death of Lawrie, her terminally ill son; telling Emma that the accusations were false, but confessing to Billy that they were true.
 When Billy discovers the funeral parlour is in trouble because Les cannot bring himself to push bereaved families to pay overdue bills, Billy insists Les tell Pam the truth.
 Les is unwilling to upset Pam on their anniversary, but eventually confesses, and the pair agree to have no more secrets.
 However, Les is then revealed to be secretly meeting another woman to whom he gives a necklace.
 When Pam organises a 30th birthday party for Donna Yates (Lisa Hammond) soon afterwards, she secretly invites Donna's foster mother Claudette Hubbard (Ellen Thomas) – the same woman Les is secretly meeting.
 It is then revealed that Pam placed Donna in Claudette's care when she was a social worker and that the two are good friends.